 [Typical applications: Ads by Departments (such as Continuing Education or MBA) to announce program/curriculum offerings requiring an ‘extended’ period of time for completion and which result in college credits and/or professional certifications; does not apply to ads for Department seminars, workshops, conferences, etc]

-(6) Announcements by departments or auxiliary units of institutions of higher education, to promote cultural or educational programs sponsored by such departments or units for the public's cultural and intellectual benefit, limited to a maximum of fifteen percent of the cost of the event or three thousand dollars, whichever is larger.
+(6) Announcements by departments or auxiliary units of institutions of higher education, to promote cultural or educational programs sponsored by such departments or units for the cultural and intellectual benefit of the public, limited to a maximum of fifteen percent of the cost of the event or three thousand dollars, whichever is larger.

-[Typical applications: Ads by Departments to announce and promote hosted events such as short-term seminars, workshops, conferences or pleasure courses (non-credit & credit), musicals and plays, etc, for the public’s cultural or intellectual benefit.]
+[Typical applications: Ads by Departments to announce and promote hosted events such as short-term seminars, workshops, conferences or pleasure courses (non-credit & credit), musicals and plays, etc, for the cultural or intellectual benefit of the public.]

 (10) Other cases where the law authorizes advertisements.